kubabartwicki/kubabartwickicom/posts/problems-in-housing.md

 ---

 Homes are too hard for people to access.
-They’re either too expensive or have waiting lists or are not suitable.
+They can be too expensive if bought or rent and are not available for all that need them as social housing or otherwise.
 Housing is also not evenly distributed.
 Poor people, disabled people and people of colour are [most likely to live in housing that is precarious and unsafe](https://www.theguardian.com/society/2021/may/26/black-asian-disabled-tenants-more-likely-face-housing-discrimination), which negatively impacts all other areas of life.

 Building more homes is not enough to address the issue: we need them in the right places at affordable prices through the right tenures.
 We probably shouldn’t be building too much anyway, as the way we currently do it is very bad for the planet.